 - Do I have the right to return to the same position afterwards?
 Same pay?

-10 Facts about Pregnancy Disability Leave
+The Basics of Pregnancy Disability Leave

 Second, an employee “disabled by pregnancy” is entitled to up to four months of disability leave.
 That begs the question, what does “disabled by pregnancy” mean?